Randomness of Shapes and Statistical Inference on Shapes via the Smooth Euler Characteristic Transform

+To investigate the distribution of $\operatorname{SECT}(K)$ over different shapes $K$, we introduce the following condition to restrict our attention to a subset of $\mathcal{S}_d$. \begin{condition} {condition: the condition for defining S_{R,d}^M} Let $K\in\mathcal{S}_d$.
+The condition is that $K$ satisfies the following inequality

-where $\operatorname{Dgm}_k(K;\phi_{\nu})$ is the PD of $K$ with respect to function $\phi_\nu(x)=x\cdot \nu+R$, $\operatorname{pers}(\xi)$ is the persistence of the homology feature $\xi$, $\#\{\cdot\}$ denotes the cardinality of a multiset, and $M>0$ is allowed to be any sufficiently large fixed number.
-The condition in Eq.~\eqref{Eq: topological invariants boundedness condition} involves some technicality in computational topology.
-To avoid distraction from the main flow of the paper, we save the details of conditions involving Eq.~\eqref{Eq: topological invariants boundedness condition} and the definitions of $\operatorname{Dgm}_k(K;\phi_{\nu})$ and $\operatorname{pers}(\xi)$ for Appendix \ref{The Relationship between PHT and SECT}.
-A heuristic interpretation of the condition in Eq.~\eqref{Eq: topological invariants boundedness condition} is that there exists a uniform upper bound for the numbers of nontrivial homology features of shape $K$ across all levels $t$ and directions $\nu$ (see Theorem \ref{thm: boundedness topological invariants theorem} and Eq.~\eqref{eq: approximated sample space} below).
-This condition is usually satisfied in applications (e.g., a tumor has finitely many connected components and cavities across all levels and directions).
-In this paper, we focus on shapes in the following collection
+where $\operatorname{Dgm}_k(K;\phi_{\nu})$ is the PD of $K$ associated with the function $\phi_\nu(x)=x\cdot \nu+R$ (also see Figure \ref{fig: SECT_illustration}), $\operatorname{pers}(\xi)$ is the persistence of the homology feature $\xi$, $\#\{\cdot\}$ denotes the cardinality of a multiset, and $M>0$ is a sufficiently large prespecified number. \end{condition} Condition \ref{condition: the condition for defining S_{R,d}^M} involves technicalities from computational topology \citep{edelsbrunner2010computational}.
+To maintain the flow of the paper, we relegate the details of this condition, as well as the definitions of $\operatorname{Dgm}_k(K;\phi_{\nu})$ and $\operatorname{pers}(\xi)$, to Appendix \ref{The Relationship between PHT and SECT}.
+Heuristically, Condition \ref{condition: the condition for defining S_{R,d}^M} implies the existence of a uniform upper bound on the number of nontrivial homology features of $K$ across all directions $\nu$.
+Hereafter, we focus on shapes in the following collection